AbdelrhmanElshafey/Sea-Land_Segmentation-Tracking-2023/README.md

 ## Packages and Technologies 🔍💻
 - [Xd (Adobe XD)](https://helpx.adobe.com/support/xd.html)🎨: Adobe XD is a powerful design and prototyping tool.
 It's crucial for designing the graphical user interface (GUI) of your application, allowing you to create visually appealing and user-friendly interfaces.
 You can design and prototype the layout of your application screens before implementing them.
 - [PyCharm](https://www.jetbrains.com/pycharm/)🐍: is an Integrated Development Environment (IDE) for Python.
 It provides a development environment for coding, debugging, and running Python applications, including GUIs.
 PyCharm's code editor and debugging tools make the development process more efficient.
-- [Django](https://www.djangoproject.com/): Web framework for building web applications using the Python, we use it to build backend
-- [Django REST Framework](https://www.django-rest-framework.org/): Powerful and flexible toolkit for building Web APIs.
-- [scikit-learn](https://scikit-learn.org/stable/): Simple and efficient tools for predictive data analysis
-- [pandas](https://pandas.pydata.org/): Is a fast, powerful, flexible and easy to use open source data analysis
+- [Jupyter Notebook](https://jupyter.org/)📓:  is an interactive web-based environment for writing and running code, especially beneficial for data analysis and machine learning model development.
+You can use Jupyter Notebook to experiment with code, visualize data, and document your workflow.
+- [PyTkinter](https://docs.python.org/3/library/tkinter.html)🖼️:  is a standard Python library for creating GUI applications.
+It's essential for building the graphical user interface of your "sea-land segmentation" application.
+You can design windows, dialogs, buttons, and other GUI elements using Tkinter.
+- [Matplotlib](https://matplotlib.org/)📊:  is a popular Python library for creating static, animated, and interactive plots and graphs.
+In your GUI, you might use Matplotlib to display visualizations or image previews related to your sea-land segmentation.
+- [Google Maps and Geopy](https://geopy.readthedocs.io/en/stable/)🗺️: If your project involves geographic data or mapping, integrating Google Maps and using the Geopy library can help you display maps, geocode addresses, and calculate distances between locations.
+- [scikit-learn](https://scikit-learn.org/stable/)🧠: is a machine learning library for Python.
+It provides tools for data preprocessing, model selection, and evaluation, making it a valuable resource for building machine learning models related to sea-land segmentation.